ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * **Pointer Origin Transform:** A custom transform to use as the origin of the pointer.
 If no pointer origin transform is provided then the transform the script is attached to is used.
  * **Activation Mode:** Determines when the UI pointer should be active.
  * **Click Method:** Determines when the UI Click event action should happen.
- * **Click On Pointer Collision:** Determines if a UI Click event action should happen when the game object the UI Pointer is attached to collides with a valid canvas.
- * **Auto Activate Within Distance:** Determines if the UI Pointer will be auto activated if the game object the UI Pointer is attached to comes within the given distance of a valid canvas.
-If a value of `0` is given then no auto activation will occur.
  * **Attempt Click On Deactivate:** Determines whether the UI click action should be triggered when the pointer is deactivated.
 If the pointer is hovering over a clickable element then it will invoke the click action on that element.
- * **Ignore Canvas With Tag Or Class:** A string that specifies a canvas Tag or the name of a Script attached to a canvas and denotes that any world canvases that contain this tag or script will be ignored by the UI Pointer.
- * **Canvas Tag Or Script List Policy:** A specified VRTK_TagOrScriptPolicyList to use to determine whether any world canvases will be acted upon by the UI Pointer.
-If a list is provided then the 'Ignore Canvas With Tag Or Class' parameter will be ignored.
+Note: Only works with `Click Method =  Click_On_Button_Up`

 ### Class Variables